 TECHNICAL ADVICE AND RECOMMENDATIONS, DISCLAIMER: Notwithstanding any past practice or dealings or any custom of the trade, sales shall not include the furnishing of technical advice or assistance or system design.
+All structural and/or seismic calculations are not provided.
+Please refer to engineering plans and specifications.
 Any such assistance shall be at United Metal Products' sole option.